zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 ## Potential deletions (you delete; do not leave dead code)

-Delete when Chunk 3 + Chunk 5 are complete:
+Delete when Chunk 6 + Chunk 8 are complete:

-- Delete `ReverseSignalAcceptService.AcceptAsync(...)` handshake-initiator-hello parsing + `SendPreEncryptedAsync` flow.
 - Delete any remaining reverse-signal acceptance code paths that depend on `HandshakeInitiatorHello` or “pre-encrypted responder hello”.
 - Delete the WPF-side TODO accept implementation in `PendingHandshakesMenuViewModel` that reads `IPendingSessionRepository` directly.